Blueprint Audit

 The diagnosis your website has never had.
 The roadmap your Board actually needs.

-A 2–3 week governance diagnostic for established NGOs.
-I investigate what's actually failing — stakeholder confusion, governance gaps, accessibility debt, platform limitations — and deliver a Board-ready roadmap your leadership can act on with confidence. £2,500.
+A 2–3 week strategic and technical diagnostic for established NGOs.
+I investigate what's actually failing across performance, accessibility, SEO, AEO, and CMS architecture, and deliver a focused report your leadership can act on with confidence. £2,500.
 You own everything.

 Every NGO website I've audited was built on assumptions.
 The wrong stakeholders were prioritised.
 Governance requirements were invisible to the designer.
 Accessibility was an afterthought bolted on at the end.
 The result is always the same — a site that looks professional but actively undermines institutional credibility when scrutiny arrives.